IrisWRX/HospitaliTEA/README.md

 ## 5. Known Bugs and Limitations

-Here are some known bugs:

-- The map pins, list and information page can be slow to load.
+- The map pins, list, and information page can be slow to load.
 - The app may not work properly if your device's location services are turned off.
 - When the status of a shelter is changed to "Unavailable", it can still be shown as pins and list contents.
-- The pop-up option box for selecting the status of the shelter when creating a post is wider than the screen size of a mobile phone.

 ## 6. Features for Future

-What we'd like to build in the future:

-- Enhancing the design of key pages such as the landing, post, my posts, and profile pages to make them more visually appealing and user-friendly.
+- Enhance the design to make them more visually appealing and user-friendly.
-- Implementing a search function that enables users to search for shelters based on location.
+- Implement search function that enables users to search for shelters based on location.
-- Hiding shelters with an "Unavailable" status from the map pins and list contents to avoid confusion.
+- Hide shelters with an "Unavailable" status from the map pins and list contents.
-- Developing a messaging feature that allows hosts and guests to communicate with each other directly within the app.
+- Develop a message feature that allows hosts and guests to communicate with each other directly within the app.

 ## 7. Contents of Folder